call518/MCP-OpenStack-Ops/src/mcp_openstack_ops/prompt_template.md

 - "Display compute node status and capacity."
 - "Show cluster overview with health scoring."
 - "Create infrastructure status report with issue detection."
+- **NEW Enhanced Queries**:
+- "Show server groups and affinity policies."
+- "Display availability zones with host details."
+- "What are the resource usage trends and billing information?"
+- "Show comprehensive quota limits for all services."
+- "Display 30-day resource consumption analytics."
+- "What are the anti-affinity policies in use?"
+- "Show zone distribution and host service status."

 **get_service_status**
 - "Are all OpenStack services running properly?"